Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 This section describes the key creation process for secure elements that have persistent storage for the key material.
 A driver for such a secure element has an `"allocate_key"` function whose intended purpose is to obtain an identifier for the key.
 This may be, for example, a unique label or a slot number.

-When creating a persistent key with an opaque driver which does not have an `"allocate_key"` function:
+When creating a persistent key with an opaque driver which has an `"allocate_key"` entry point:

 1. The core calls the driver's `"allocate_key"` function.
 This function typically allocates an identifier for the key without modifying the state of the secure element and stores the identifier in the key context.
 This function should not modify the state of the secure element.